Buzzology/slackbounties/SETUP.md

 AwardAmount: The amount that will be awarded to the reviewer for each `bounty` emote on the message.

 ## SlackApp creation
-- Copy manifest from existing app
+- Copy manifest from config/app_manifest.yml
 - Make slash commands urls https (revert after creating app)
 - Install to workplace
 - Set logo